google/loaner/docs/setup_guide.md

 +   **anonymous_surveys**: Record surveys anonymously (or not).
 +   **use_asset_tags**: To display device asset tags as user-facing identifiers, set as True.
 Otherwise, set as False to display serial numbers.
-+   **img_banner_**: The banner is a custom image used in the reminder e-mails sent to users.
++   **img_banner_**: The banner is a custom image used in the reminder emails sent to users.
 Use the URL of an image you have stored in your GCP Storage.
-+   **img_button_**: The button images is a custom image used for reminder e-mails sent to users.
++   **img_button_**: The button images is a custom image used for reminder emails sent to users.
 Use the URL of an image you have stored in your GCP Storage.
 +   **timeout_guest_mode**: Specify that a deferred task should be created to time out guest mode.